 The Bioinformatics Team also work with other groups interested in providing similar databases for other polymorphic gene systems.

-Robinson J, Barker DJ, Georgiou X, Cooper MA, Flicek P, Marsh, SGE
+Barker DJ, Maccari G, Georgiou X, Cooper MA, Flicek P, Robinson J, Marsh, SGE

 Distinguishing functional polymorphism from random variation in the sequences of >10,000 HLA-A, -B and -C alleles.